The-CodeBreakeR/piqtree/docs/quickstart/simulate_trees_alignments.md

         num_threads = num_threads,
         length = seq_length)

-print(res[0]) # Prints the alignment
+# Print the alignment
+print(aln)

-print(res[1]) # Prints logs
+# Print the console logs
+print(log)

 ```

 ### Description of Parameters for Tree Simulation

-The `sim_ancestry` function in `msprime` can simulate trees under different population genetics models, including the coalescent model with recombination.
-We explain the parameters used above as well as other useful parameters:
 - `samples`: int | dict.
-Represents the number of sampled individuals in a population.
+The number of sampled individuals in a population.
 - `recombination_rate`: float | None.
 Uniform and non-uniform rates of recombination along the genome.
 - `population_size`: int | None.
-Sets the size of the single constant sized population.
+The size of the single constant sized population.
 - `ploidy`: int | None.
-Sets the number of nodes per sample individual, as well as the time scale for continuous time coalescent models.
-The default value of ploidy is 2, assuming diploid populations.
+The number of nodes per sample individual, as well as the time scale for continuous time coalescent models.
+Default: 2, assuming diploid populations.
 - `sequence_length`: int | None.
-Determines the total length of the sequence.
+The total length of the sequence.
 - `model`: str | None.
-Determines the model under which the ancestral history of the sample is generated.
-The default model is standard coalescent, but other models such as [Discrete Time Wright-Fisher].(https://tskit.dev/msprime/docs/stable/api.html#msprime.DiscreteTimeWrightFisher) are supported.
+The model under which the ancestral history of the sample is generated.
+Default: standard coalescent.
+For other models, please refer to [Discrete Time Wright-Fisher](https://tskit.dev/msprime/docs/stable/api.html#msprime.DiscreteTimeWrightFisher).
 - `num_replicates`: int | None.
 Number of independent simulation replicates (e.g., gene trees).

-For further information about the usage of these parameters, see https://tskit.dev/msprime/docs/stable/ancestry.html.
+For further information about the usage of these parameters, see [msprime documentation](https://tskit.dev/msprime/docs/stable/ancestry.html).

 ### Description of Parameters for Alignment Simulation

-In addition to the input set of trees, `simulate_alignment` allows for specifying several parameters:
-- `subst_model`: str | None.
-Sequence substitution model.
-- `num_threads`: int | None.
-Number of threads (by default None and will be set to 1).
-- `partition_info`: list[str] | None.
-Partition information (by default None and will be set to []).
+- `trees`: list[cogent3.PhyloNode].
+A list of cogent3 trees.
+- `model`: str.
+The substitution model.
+AliSim supports [all models](https://iqtree.github.io/doc/Substitution-Models) available in IQ-TREE.
+Please refer to [AliSim's User Manual](https://iqtree.github.io/doc/AliSim#specifying-model-parameters) for specifying other substitution models and their parameters.
+- `rand_seed`: int.
+The random seed number.
+- `length`: int.
+The length of sequences.
+Default: 1000 sites.
+- `insertion_rate`: float.
+The insertion rate.
+Default: 0.
+- `deletion_rate`: float.
+The deletion rate.
+Default: 0.
+- `insertion_size_distribution`: str.
+The insertion size distribution.
+Default: "POW{1.7/100}" (a power-law (Zipfian) distribution with parameter a of 1.7 and maximum indel size of 100).
+- `deletion_size_distribution`: str.
+The deletion size distribution.
+Default: "POW{1.7/100}".
+- `root_seq`: str.
+The root sequence.
+Default: "".
+- `partition_info`: partition_info: str.
+The content of the partition file.
+Default: "".
 - `partition_type`: str | None.
-If provided, partition type must be ‘equal’, ‘proportion’, or ‘unlinked’ (by default None and will be set to "").
+The type of partitions,  must be ‘equal’, ‘proportion’, ‘unlinked’, or None.
+Default: None.
-- `seq_length`: int | None.
-The length of sequences (by default None and will be set to 1000).
-- `insertion_rate`: float | None.
-The insertion rate (by default None and will be set to 0.0).
-- `deletion_rate`: float | None.
-The deletion rate (by default None and will be set to 0.0).
-- `root_seq`: str | None.
-The root sequence (by default None and will be set to "").
-- `insertion_size_distribution`: str | None.
-The insertion size distribution (by default None and will be set to "").
-- `deletion_size_distribution`: str | None.
-The deletion size distribution (by default None and will be set to "").

-For how to specify a `Model`, see ["Use different kinds of substitution models"](using_substitution_models.md).
+- `num_threads`: int.
+The number of threads.
+Default: 1.